mzini/homepage/software/hosa/index.md

 ---
-title: HOSA: Sized-type inference for higher-order functional programs
+title: Sized-type inference for higher-order functional programs
 ---
+# Sized-type inference for higher-order functional programs

 HoSA performs inference of sized-types for higher-order functional programs, as explained in our paper.

-# Installation
-## Download
+## Download and installation
 HoSA is open source and can be downloaded from its [github page](https://github.com/mzini/hosa/tree/polymorph).

-## Requirements
+### Requirements
 HoSA is implemented in [Haskell](https://www.haskell.org/) and relies on a recent version of the [Glasgow Haskell Compiler](https://www.haskell.org/ghc/).

-## Install
+### Install
 The easiest way to install HoSA is via [stack](https://docs.haskellstack.org/en/stable/README/).
 To instal HoSA via stack, navigate to the source distribution folder in a terminal and type: